The Lulu Tree prevents tomorrow’s orphans by equipping today’s families through the local church — which includes

-In October of 2017, the Lord provided a partner school in walking distance from the dorms.
+In October of 2017, the Lord provided a partner school (above) in walking distance from the dorm.
 School fees cost $100 per term for every secondary student (of whom we have 11) and $50 per term for every primary student (again, of whom we have 11).
 The teen mamas were reintegrated with their peers January of 2018.

-It is our prayer that schools across Africa will begin to realize that they too can use the resources they have to equip these precious young women with the value and knowledge they deserve as children of the King.
+It is our prayer that schools across Africa will begin to realize that they too can use the resources they have to equip these precious young women with the value and knowledge they deserve as daughters of the King.